mei233/titanic_m-n/README.md

 # Titanic: Machine Learning from Disaster
-## More information in the link below👇
+## For more information, follow the link below👇